jnwltr/swagger-angular-generator/README.md

 ## Development

-* at least Node.js 8 is needed
+* at least Node.js 10 is needed

-### Docker image

-1. `docker build . -t swagger-angular-generator`
-1. `docker run -u $(id -u) -it -v "$PWD":/code swagger-angular-generator bash`
-1. `npm i`
-1. `npm run install:demo`

 ### Testing

 #### How the testing works

-* tests are written in the demo-app
+* tests are written in the tests folder
-* the test swagger files can be found in demo-app/client/test-swaggers
+* the test swagger file can be found in demo/swagger-files
 * upon these swagger files, interfaces and services are generated
-* the generated services are manually imported to the app.module.ts
-* unit tests can be found in demo-app/client/src/tests
+* unit tests are located in `tests` folder

 #### Running the tests

 To run client tests in interactive mode:

-1. `cd demo-app/client`
 1. `npm test`

 ---